Our Services

 Helpful Resources

-Loss of heat sensation in your feet increases the risk of scalds and burns so always test bath water temperature with a digital or infrared thermometer, temperature-indicating strip or forearm check, set your heater to 120°F or below and stir and recheck water before stepping in.
-Install anti-scald valves, grab bars and non-slip mats, start with cool water then gradually add warmth and inspect your feet afterwards for any redness or blisters.
+Loss of heat sensation in the feet significantly increases the risk of burns and scalds during bathing.
+To bathe safely, always test bath water temperature using a digital or infrared thermometer, a temperature-indicating strip, or your forearm before stepping in.
+Set your water heater to 120°F (49°C) or below, stir the water thoroughly, and recheck the temperature.
+Install anti-scald valves, grab bars, and non-slip mats for added safety.
+Begin with cool water and gradually add warmth, then inspect your feet afterward for redness, blisters, or signs of injury.

-Important additional precautions, shower modifications and medical considerations could affect which steps are right for you so see complete details below.
+Additional precautions, shower modifications, and underlying medical considerations may influence which safety steps are right for you.

 Loss of heat sensation in your feet—also known as peripheral neuropathy or sensory loss—raises the risk of scalds and burns when bathing.
 Without the warning signal of pain or discomfort, water that feels "fine" to your hands can blister tissue on your feet.
 The good news is that you can take simple, effective steps to keep baths and showers safe and comfortable.

 If you're noticing tingling, numbness or burning sensations in your feet, it's wise to talk with your healthcare provider.
-You can also use a Medically approved LLM Symptom Checker Chat Bot to describe your symptoms and receive personalized health insights within minutes.
+You can also check your symptoms now using Ubie's free AI-powered symptom checker to help identify possible causes and understand whether your symptoms need immediate attention.

 Peripheral neuropathy can arise from many conditions: